Boeing B-52 Stratofortress: Origins

 On 23 November 1945, Air Materiel Command (AMC) issued desired performance characteristics for a new strategic bomber "capable of carrying out the strategic mission without dependence upon advanced and intermediate bases controlled by other countries".
 The aircraft was to have a crew of five or more turret gunners, and a six-man relief crew.
 It was required to cruise at 300 mph at 34000 ft with a combat radius of 5000 mi.
 The armament was to consist of an unspecified number of 20 mm cannons and 10000 lb of bombs.
-On 13 February 1946, the USAF issued bid invitations for these specifications, with Boeing, Consolidated Aircraft, and Glenn L. Martin Company submitting proposals.
+On 13 February 1946, the USAAF issued bid invitations for these specifications, with Boeing, Consolidated Aircraft, and Glenn L. Martin Company submitting proposals.

 On 5 June 1946, Boeing's Model 462, a straight-wing aircraft powered by six Wright T35 turboprops with a gross weight of 360000 lb and a combat radius of 3110 mi, was declared the winner.
 On 28 June 1946, Boeing was issued a letter of contract for US$1.7 million to build a full-scale mockup of the new XB-52 and do preliminary engineering and testing.
-However, by October 1946, the USAF began to express concern about the sheer size of the new aircraft and its inability to meet the specified design requirements.
+However, by October 1946, the USAAF began to express concern about the sheer size of the new aircraft and its inability to meet the specified design requirements.
 In response, Boeing produced the Model 464, a smaller four-engine version with a 230000 lb gross weight, which was briefly deemed acceptable.

 Subsequently, in November 1946, the Deputy Chief of Air Staff for Research and Development, General Curtis LeMay, expressed the desire for a cruising speed of 400 mph, to which Boeing responded with a 300000 lb aircraft.
-In December 1946, Boeing was asked to change their design to a four-engine bomber with a top speed of 400 mph, range of 12000 mi, and the ability to carry a nuclear weapon; in total, the aircraft could weigh up to 480000 lb.
+In December 1946, Boeing was asked to change its design to a four-engine bomber with a top speed of 400 mph, range of 12000 mi, and the ability to carry a nuclear weapon; in total, the aircraft could weigh up to 480000 lb.
 Boeing responded with two models powered by T35 turboprops.
 The Model 464-16 was a "nuclear only" bomber with a 10000 lb payload, while the Model 464-17 was a general purpose bomber with a 9000 lb payload.
-Due to the cost associated with purchasing two specialized aircraft, the USAF selected Model 464–17 with the understanding that it could be adapted for nuclear strikes.
+Due to the cost associated with purchasing two specialized aircraft, the USAAF selected Model 464–17 with the understanding that it could be adapted for nuclear strikes.